A nonparametric test of spherical symmetry applicable to high dimensional data: Introduction

-Most of these above tests are large-sample consistent for any fixed dimension $d$ and applicable when the dimension of the data $d$ is small compared to the sample size $n$ (i.e., $d<<n$).
-However, the applicability of these tests for high-dimensional data (i.e., when $d$ is comparable to or larger than $n$) is not clear. \cite{zou2014} and \cite{feng2017high} proposed tests of sphericity for high-dimensional data where the test statistics were constructed using the multivariate sign function assuming ellipticity of the underlying distribution. \cite{ding2020some} proposed a test based on the ratio of traces of different powers of the sample variance-covariance matrix and established its high dimensional consistency.
-However, these tests may fail when the underlying distribution is not spherically symmetric but ${\bf X}/\|{\bf X}\|$ is uniformly distributed over the surface of the unit sphere in $\R^d$ (e.g. angular symmetric) or the variance-covariance matrix is a constant multiple of the identity matrix.
-This motivates us to construct a test of spherical symmetry which does not have such limitations.
-The test we propose in this article, is applicable to high-dimensional data even when $d$ is significantly larger than $n$, and it has consistency for a certain class of nonparametric alternatives including some shrinking alternatives.
-The organization of the manuscript is as follows.
+These above-mentioned tests can be used when the dimension of the data $d$ is small compared to the sample size $n$ (i.e., $d<<n$), and some of them are large-sample consistent for any fixed dimension $d$.
+However, the applicability of these tests for high-dimensional data (i.e., when $d$ is comparable to or larger than $n$) is not clear. \cite{zou2014} and \cite{feng2017high} proposed tests of sphericity for high-dimensional data where the test statistics were constructed using the multivariate sign function assuming the ellipticity of the underlying distribution. \cite{ding2020some} proposed a test based on the ratio of traces of different powers of the sample variance-covariance matrix and established its high dimensional consistency.
+However, these tests may fail when the underlying distribution is not spherically symmetric but ${\bf X}/\|{\bf X}\|\sim$ Unif(${\cal S}^{d-1}$), the uniform distribution on $\mathcal{S}^{d-1}$, (e.g. angular symmetric distribution) or the variance-covariance matrix of the underlying distribution is a constant multiple of the identity matrix.

+To overcome these limitations, in this article, we propose a test of spherical symmetry that is computationally feasible, applicable for a general class of alternatives and consistent for high-dimensional data even when $d$ is much larger than $n$.
+The efficacy of our method is demonstrated through various theoretical and numerical results in the following sections.
+A brief summary of our contributions is given below.